 Of course, you don’t need a gas grill to make this easy rotisserie chicken.
 Charcoal is even better if you want that great smokey flavor.
 Either way, you’ll love this.
 The chicken turns out incredibly moist, much better than I ever expected.
 And the flavor.
 My goodness.
 The rub has the perfect amount of sweetness.

 I cannot wait to make this again.
+Wings are also great made on a rotisserie.
 I also love to make rotisserie-style chicken on my Char-Broil Big Easy.

 Easy Rotisserie Chicken

 - 1 whole chicken approximately 4 pounds